rdegges/rdegges-blog/articles/2010/what-i-do-at-work.md

 Now, not to be confusing, but I technically work for several companies:
 `RCG Communications`, `RCI Telecommunications`, `GlobalRoute`, and several others, which are all legally distinct for various encapsulation related issues.
-Although, we’re currently forming a new company (whose name has not yet been decided), that will become my primary employer, and will lease out code and services to our other companies (this will make code ownership rights far less confusing).
+Although, we're currently forming a new company (whose name has not yet been decided), that will become my primary employer, and will lease out code and services to our other companies (this will make code ownership rights far less confusing).